 POSITION IN LINE

 Please understand your place in the dojo based on your experience.
-There are no seniorities until you reach the first Dan rank.
+Seniorities are by age until you reach the first Dan rank.
 Shodan and Nidan are junior ranks.
 Sandan is the point where people are normally expected to start teaching or being a sempai.
 Yondan and above are normal junior teaching ranks.
 In the the ranks below Yondan, please cooperate with each other and share your duties as Sempai and other roles that you might be asked to perform at some time.
 If you are in doubt, please ask one of the more senior members.
 Line up in the order of your grade.
-Within each grade division, there is no particular order to follow.
-However, it is polite and respectful to offer an older or more experienced person your higher side.
+Within each grade division, there is no particular order to follow though it is polite and respectful to offer an older or more experienced person your higher side.
 It is not appropriate to argue if a Sempai directs you to move.
 If in doubt ALWAYS make way for someone else, especially if they are a visitor.

 ROLES IN THE DOJO